Cheung-group/Assembly_Regulator/N_mu_diagram/README.md

 Only the subunit-1 example is included here.
 To run scans for other subunits, copy or adapt the example and update:

-- `run.sh`: change which line of `mu_coeff.txt` is overwritten by each sampled chemical potential.
+- `run.sh`: define the sampled subunit in the Lammps command `mu_coeff.txt` by modifying the line that is overwritten by sampled chemical potential.
 - `in.xlms_toy.bak`: allow particle exchange only for the investigated subunit in the LAMMPS `fix` commands.
-- The sampled chemical-potential values and trajectory counts in `run.sh`.

 ## Outputs